JWood48/toit-max7219/README.md

 # MAX7219
 Driver for the MAX7219 8x8 matrix display

 See https://datasheets.maximintegrated.com/en/ds/MAX7219-MAX7221.pdf

-It works over SPI, and up to 8 8x8 displays can be chained
+It works over SPI, and up to 8 panels can be chained

 Inspired by https://github.com/squix78/MAX7219LedMatrix